rodrigoelp/little-stories/Unlikely adventures/30-Chapter-30.md

 *"Are you serious?
 Can't you remember Hannah and I walking in, picking up the two candles and lighting it up?"* - said Amir - *"As soon as the statue was illuminated you walked straight to it and passed out."*

-Sam remained quiet, he remembered the last conversation with Fladdermoss - *It was all a dream, even before I came in the room.
+Sam remained quiet, he remembered the last conversation with Fladdermöss - *It was all a dream, even before I came in the room.
 There was no attack, she took me in as soon as I saw her.* - Sam gathered his hands close to his chest, a warmth sensation poured from it, as if a cup of hot soup has been placed on his hands in a really cold day.
 A glimmer made him look down, just to find a lime coloured flame.

 *"Woooah!"* - said Amir scratching his head - *"How?
 How did you do that?"*